High psychological distress

 • Does the proportion of people with disability with high levels of psychological distress vary for First Nations people and non-Indigenous Australians?

 The data in the graph and the table below show the proportion of adults with disability (aged 18 and over) with high or very high levels of psychological distress, by Indigenous status.
-In 2018, 45% of First Nations people with disability had high or very high levels of psychological distress, compared with 30% of non-Indigenous people.
+In 2022, 49% of First Nations people with disability and 31% of non-Indigenous people with disability had high or very high levels of psychological distress.

 More detailed data by age group are shown in the table.